-Many states that this website frequently are engaged in battles over new legislation meant to impact distracted drivers.
-Let’s take a look at the legal updates regarding defensive driving in Texas, California, and Florida.
+Many states are frequently engaged in battles over new legislation meant to impact distracted drivers.
+Let’s look at the legal updates regarding defensive driving in Texas, California, and Florida.

 Texas Legislature Updates

-The 85th Legislature convenes in Austin, TX in two weeks.
-Among the 200 bills being filed is a distracted driving bill.
-This bill is not intended to create a disruption or a nuisance, but to serve as a valuable, life-saving measure to Texas adult drivers and teen drivers.
-Texas is far behind over 30 other states when it comes to passing a distracted driving law.
+The 85th Texas Legislature approved the distracted driving bill, so using your phone while driving is now illegal in all Texas cities, from Arlington to San Antonio.
+This law is not to create a disruption or nuisance but to serve as a valuable, life-saving measure to Texas adult drivers and teen drivers.
+Texas has been far behind over 30 other states when it comes to passing a distracted driving law.

 California Legislature Updates

-The bill, authored by Assemblyman Bill Quirk, was signed into law in September.
-California passed restrictions on cellphone use while driving back in 2006, before smartphones were really prevalent.
-This is in stark contrast to Texas and Florida, who have not been considered trendsetters when it comes to distracted driving legislation.
+Assemblymember Tom Daly drafted this bill to curb Californians’ unsafe driving habits and prevent the state’s rising number of traffic fatalities.
+The Golden State passed restrictions on cellphone use while driving back in 2006 before smartphones were prevalent.
+This is in stark contrast to Texas and Florida, which are not trendsetters for distracted driving legislation.

 Florida Legislature Updates

 Florida currently has a law against distracted driving.
 However, it is in some regards a “law in name only.”
-The law, as currently written, considers distracted driving a secondary offense.
+The law, as previously written, considered distracted driving a secondary offense.
 This means that law enforcement officers cannot pull a driver over for texting and driving.
 Instead, they must witness a driver committing another infraction, pull them over for that, and then can add the texting and driving offense onto the citation.

 State Representative Richard Stark has proposed legislation that would allow law enforcement officers to pull drivers over for distracted driving as a primary offense.
 Stark acknowledges that getting the bill passed could be difficult, as publicly supporting an issue is not the same as supporting it legislatively.
 Like Texas, opposition stems from the notion that a distracted driving law will remove a driver’s freedoms.

 YOU Can Make A Difference

-Change can be made at the smallest levels, and move its way to the top.
-Much like how sweeping legislation at the state level can impact national legislation, sweeping legislation at the local level can impact state legislation.
+Change can be made at minor levels and move its way to the top.
+Much like how sweeping legislation at the state level can impact national legislation, sweeping legislation at the local level can influence state legislation.
 If you strongly feel the need for change regarding distracted driving legislation in your state, contact your local representative and voice your concerns.